justinleetyler/justinleetyler.github.io/catalog.md

 823 ROW -- Rowling, J.K. -- The casual vacancy. -- [S.l. : s.n., 2012]. -- [1 v.]. -- DBID 3201

-640 RUB -- Rubin, Gretchen. -- Nine quick tips to identify clutter. -- on 1 external hard drive. -- File name: (10154.txt) -- Also available at: http://zenhabits.net/identify-clutter/. -- DBID 10154. -- IN ZenHabits. -- (Oct.
-12, 2012)
+w640 RUB -- Nine quick tips to identify clutter / Gretchen Rubin. -- zenhabits.com, 2012. -- [www]http://zenhabits.net/identify-clutter/.
 > Does this thing work? -- Would I replace it if it were broken or lost? -- Does it seem potentially useful—but never actually gets used? -- Was I "saving" it? -- Does it serve its purpose well?  -- Has it been replaced by a better model? -- Is it nicely put away in an out-of-the-way place? -- Does this memento actually prompt any memories? -- Have I ever used this thing? -o

 299 RUI -- Ruiz, Miguel. -- The four agreements. -- San Rafael, Calif. : Amber-Allen Pub, c1997. -- xix, 138 p. -- ISBN 1878424319. -- DBID 3010